Shared Sky: the SKA’s indigenous art/Astronomy exhibition

 It reflects the richness of the artist’s ancestor’s understanding of the world developed across countless generations observing the movements of the night sky.
 Shared Sky explores how this sophisticated understanding of celestial mechanics resonates in the work of living artists that are sharing their insights with scientists working to unlock the secrets of the Universe.

 Understanding what sustains the rhythms and patterns of the world around us continues to be one of humankind’s most enduring fascinations.
 The movement of objects across the night sky has been a profound source of inspiration for artists since time immemorial.
 The desire to understand has informed creation myths and stories amongst human populations across the globe for countless generations.
-It is what has inspired both groups of artists in this exhibition, and what drives the large international teams of scientists and engineers developing one of the world’s greatest scientific endeavours in Australia and South Africa: the Square Kilometre Array (SKA) radio telescope project.
+It is what has inspired both groups of artists in this exhibition, and what drives the large international teams of scientists and engineers developing one of the world’s greatest scientific endeavours in Australia and South Africa: the SKA radio telescope project.

 - European Commission Headquarters, Brussels, Belgium, April 16 – 28 April 2018